gluster/redant/README.md

   -xls EXCEL_SHEET, --excel-sheet EXCEL_SHEET
                         Spreadsheet for result.
-Default value is NULL --show-backtrace      Show full backtrace on error
+Default value is NULL --show-backtrace      Show full backtrace on error -kold, --keep-old-logs
+                        Don't clear the old glusterfs logs directory during environment setup.
+                        Default behavior is to clear the logs directory on each run.
 ```

 ## Tested and Supported Distros